 Locate the assignment and click the score cell.

 Enter a hypothetical score for the assignment.

 View What-If Grades

-The Grades page updates the total score with the What-If grade, which is shown in red.
+The Grades page updates the total score with the What-If grade.

 Revert to Actual Score